Do you believe Kansas courts should be fair and impartial?

 So do we.
 This is how we do it…

-In 2013, Gov. Sam Brownback set his sights on the courts, calling for changes to the way judges and justices are selected to give him more influence — so he could pack them with his supporters more loyal to a political ideology than to the constitution and the law.
-He successfully urged the legislature to replace a merit-based system for selecting judges to the Kansas Court of Appeals, the second highest court in the state, with a purely political model that gives the governor full control of the process.
-And he has called repeatedly for an amendment to the Kansas constitution that would do the same for the selection of justices to the Kansas Supreme Court.
+In 2013, Gov. Sam Brownback set his sights on the courts, calling for changes to the way judges and justices were selected to give him more influence — so he could pack the courts with jurists more loyal to a political ideology than to the constitution and the law.
+He persuaded the legislature to replace a merit-based system for selecting judges to the Kansas Court of Appeals, the second highest court in the state, with a purely political model that gives the governor full control of the process.
+And he called repeatedly for an amendment to the Kansas constitution that would do the same for the selection of justices to the Kansas Supreme Court.

 When it comes to our court system, Kansans believe strongly that:

 - Our courts should be fair and impartial.